Sjouwer/gamma-utils/README.md

 This is a gamma/brightness utility mod, making it much easier to see in the dark.
 It's a really basic mod that allows you to change the gamma value in game way higher than the in game brightness setting allows.
 Nights will look like day and caves will look like they're fully lit up.
 Basically Gammabright but for fabric.

 ## **Functions**

 **Toggle Gamma**
-*Usage: Keybind (default: G)*
+*Usage: Keybind (default: G) or /gamma toggle*
-Toggle between the default gamma percentage and the set toggled percentage.
+Toggle between the default gamma percentage and the configured toggled percentage.

 **Increase Gamma**
-*Usage: Keybind (default: arrow up)*
+*Usage: Keybind (default: arrow up) or /gamma increase <value> (value is optional)*
-Increase the gamma percentage by the set step percentage.
+Increase the gamma percentage by the configured step percentage or the given value.

 **Decrease Gamma**
-*Usage: Keybind (default: arrow down)*
+*Usage: Keybind (default: arrow down) or /gamma decrease <value> (value is optional)*
-Decrease the gamma percentage by the set step percentage.
+Decrease the gamma percentage by the configured step percentage or the given value.

+**Set Gamma**
+*Usage: /gamma set <value>*
+Set the gamma to a specific percentage.

+**Min Gamma**
+*Usage: /gamma min*
+Sets the gamma to the configured minimum limit.

+**Max Gamma**
+*Usage: /gamma max*
+Sets the gamma to the configured maximum limit.

 ## **Configuration (File / Mod Menu)**